Adaptive tensor train metadynamics for high-dimensional free energy exploration: Methods

 \subsection{TT-Metadynamics}

-The core algorithm is outlined in Algorithm~\ref{alg:full_algorithm}.
+The core algorithm is outlined in Algorithm~\ref{alg:full_algorithm}; its general workflow is depicted in Fig.~\ref{fig:flowchart}.
 The main idea of our proposed framework is to compress the sum of Gaussian kernels, each of which is deposited every $\omega$ timesteps, into a TT.
 This compression is carried out every $\tau$ timesteps.
 The bias potential $V_{\text{bias}}(\mathbf x)$ is defined in a continuous domain and is represented by a product basis expansion constructed from selected univariate orthogonal basis functions $\phi_i^{(k)}(x_k)$ along each dimension $k$.
 The corresponding coefficient $\mathcal P_{\text{bias}}$ is approximated by a low-rank TT as Eq.~\eqref{eq:tt}, resulting in the following functional TT representation for the bias potential:

 where $i_k$ is a discrete index iterating over the $n_k$ basis functions defined along the dimension $k$.
+One could, in principle, use a grid (i.e., indicator or interpolating basis functions centered at discrete points) for this expansion, as is standard in low-dimensional metadynamics~\cite{plumed}.
+However, a grid-based TT would require $n_k$ to be large enough to resolve the finest features of the bias, and the cost of TT-Sketch scales with $n_k$; moreover, gradient evaluation on a grid requires finite difference derivatives, which introduce additional numerical error.
+We instead use a Fourier basis; the Gaussian metadynamics kernels in this case conveniently admit closed-form inner products with the basis functions (Eq.~\eqref{coeff_tns_closed_form2}).
+The smooth, global nature of Fourier modes also means that a modest number of basis functions $n_k$ suffices to represent the bias accurately, and gradients can be computed analytically.
 For simplicity, we adopt the same family of Fourier basis functions for all dimensions:

 where $L$ is half the length of the domain of $x_k$ and $a$ is the position of the midpoint of the domain.
 The tensor diagram for Eq.~\eqref{functional_TT} is shown in Fig.~\ref{fig:tt-diagram}(b), where each core of the TT representation of the coefficient tensor $\mathcal P_{\text{bias}}$ connects to the chosen set of Fourier basis functions.
 The correlation structure of the high-dimensional bias potential is captured by the coefficient tensor $\mathcal P_{\text{bias}}$.
 After obtaining the cores in $\mathcal P_{\text{bias}}$, the bias potential can be evaluated using Eq.~\eqref{functional_TT}.
-The computational cost of this evaluation is independent of the number of metadynamics kernels and therefore much cheaper than the cost of adding the entire list of Gaussians accumulated in Eq.~\eqref{eq:metad}.
+The computational cost of this evaluation is independent of the number of metadynamics kernels and scales only linearly with the number of dimensions $D$, since each evaluation amounts to a sequence of $D$ small matrix-vector products contracting the TT core; this is therefore much cheaper than evaluating the entire list of Gaussians accumulated in Eq.~\eqref{eq:metad}, whose cost grows with simulation time.

 The coefficient tensor can be written in the general form

 where $\mathcal P_{\text{bias}}^{\text{prev}}$ is the coefficient TT obtained from the previous TT-Sketch procedure ($\mathcal P_{\text{bias}}^{\text{prev}}$ is zero in the first TT-Sketch) and $\mathcal P_{\text{bias}}^{\text{MetaD}}$ is the contribution from the running list of Gaussian functions.
 Using the orthogonality of the Fourier bases, the latter tensor admits the closed form